 -Sports Illustrated, 2010

 Chris Nowinski is co-founder and executive director of the Sports Legacy Institute (SLI), a non-profit organization dedicated to solving the sports concussion crisis through education, policy, and research.
-He also serves as co-director of the Center for the Study of Traumatic Encephalopathy (BU CSTE).
-Chris also serves as an advisor on the NFL Players Association Mackey-White Traumatic Brain Injury Committee, The Ivy League Multi-Sport Concussion Committee, South African Rugby Union Concussion Working Group, and as a consultant to Major League Lacrosse.
+He also serves as co-director of the BU CTE Center.
+Nowinski also serves on the NFL Players Association Mackey-White TBI Research Committee, the Ivy League Concussion Committee, Positive Coaching Alliance National Advisory Board, and as a consultant to Major League Lacrosse.
 He is a Ph.D. candidate in Behavioral Neuroscience at Boston University School of Medicine.

 Chris’ interest in brain trauma stems from personal experience.
 An All-Ivy defensive tackle for the Harvard University football team, after graduation, he began working for the life sciences consulting firm Trinity Partners, LLC.
 While there he decided to explore his passion for professional wrestling, and enrolled in wrestling school at night.
 Eighteen months later, in 2002, he debuted on WWE’s flagship program Monday Night RAW.